-These widely used chemicals may hide anywhere from skin cream to a frying pan.
-In this issue, we’ll explore where you can find them in your home and what to do to avoid them.
+These widely-used, toxic chemicals may hide anywhere from skin cream to a frying pan.
+Let's explore what they are and where you can find them in your home.

 A mineral that is resistant to heat and chemical corrosion and can be mixed with other materials to strengthen them.
 Though asbestos use has declined, it has not been banned in the US.
 Building materials still legally may be up to one percent asbestos, and old buildings are more likely to contain higher percentages.
 Homes should be checked for asbestos before any renovation—check roof and floor tiles especially.
 Asbestos fibers can be inhaled and accumulate in the body and cause inflammation, scarring, respiratory diseases, and cancer.